-Software updates overview for SharePoint Server 2016
+Software updates overview for SharePoint Server 2016 and 2019

 Before you begin software updates